logo

 Race conditions and consistent snapshots

-If a renderer naively uses eth_call with blockTag = "latest" for each individual binding, state may change between calls when new blocks are mined.
+If a renderer naively uses eth_call with blockTag = "latest" for each binding, state may change between calls when new blocks are mined.
 In that case, different bindings might see different blocks, and the resulting XML would not correspond to a single consistent contract state.

 To avoid this race condition, renderers MUST: